 Jack performs and tours with pianist Ronan Apcar, and in 2023 played the role of Prince Philip in Tom Rimes’ new opera Annus Horribilis alongside Narelle Yeo and Simon Lobelson in Hobart.
 In addition, he has performed extensively across Europe, performing at Snape Maltings, St Paul’s Cathedral London, Saint-Eustache and in Hannover with the Konzertchor Kleefeld and the Stadtkantorei Gehren.
 Jack has worked with David Hill, John Rutter, Barry Rose, Noël Tredinnick, and broadcast on the BBC and ABC.

 Jack also works for the Australian Chamber Orchestra, regularly giving their pre-concert talks throughout the year.
-He is currently studying for a Doctorate at the Sydney Conservatorium of Music looking at the stagings of Bach’s Passions, supervised by Dr Erin Helyard and Dr Rowena Cowley.
+Jack has completed a Doctorate at the Sydney Conservatorium of Music looking at the stagings of Bach’s Passions, supervised by Dr Erin Helyard and Dr Rowena Cowley.

 In addition to performing as a singer, Jack also plays the French Horn, and in 2014 was named the Suffolk UK Wind Champion.
 In 2018, Jack was a concerto soloist alongside Robert Johnson (former Principal Horn of the Sydney Symphony Orchestra) in Schumann’s Konzertstück (Concerto for Four Horns) and in 2018 was the winner of the Ryde Multi-Instrumentalist Eisteddfod.
 In 2017, Jack was featured on NBC and Channel 9’s True Story with Hamish and Andy involving tales of musical tragedy and triumph, where an event in his life was recreated by comedians such as Kitty Flanagan and Ed Kavalee in the episode titled: “Jack’s French Horn” and has been broadcast around the world.